Andreyka9999/Sellfy_test_task/README.md

 ## Project launch
 1. Using command:
    - npm run dev <br>
-   Open the address displayed by the terminal (for example, http://localhost:5173
+   Open the address displayed by the terminal (for example, http://localhost:5173)

-2.
+## Build
+1. Use a command:
+   - npm run build